Indonesia, East Timor: Disaster death toll rises over 150 | DW | 06.04.2021

 Torrential rains triggered massive floods and landslides on Sunday that devastated communities in a remote cluster of islands in eastern Indonesia as well as the half-island nation of East Timor.

-Rescuers are having a hard time searching for survivors in hard-hit areas due to roads being blocked by debris and electricity outages.
+Rescuers are having a hard time searching for survivors in hard-hit areas due to electricity outages and roads being blocked by debris.

 While meteorologists expect the cyclone to move southwest away from Indonesia later on Tuesday, officials fear more damage could come.